TupperboxA bot dedicated to replacing user messages to emulate having multiple accounts. Great for plural users and roleplay.

 View yours or another user's tuppers with the command

-If you ever wonder who sent a tupper message (since you can't easily tell at first glance), you can use
+If you ever wonder who sent a tupper message (since you can't easily tell at first glance), you can reply to the message with

-tul!cfg log sets a logging channel where all proxies are copied to for reference.
+tul!cfg log #channel to set a channel where all usage of tuppers is logged for reference.